 Wireless headphones have a lot of advantages over regular wired models, primarily in range (see our article wired vs wireless headphones).
 Unfortunately, because they depend on a wireless connection to transmit data, they all suffer from latency.
-This latency will cause sync issues when gaming or watching movies, which is why popular gaming and home theater headphones have a dedicated transmitters to reduce the amount latency.
+This latency will cause sync issues when gaming or watching movies, which is why popular gaming and home theater headphones have dedicated transmitters to reduce the amount of latency.
 The ideal wireless headphone is a model that's able to deliver on the benefits of a wireless connection without having any noticeable latency.

 Our latency test measures the base RF or SBC Bluetooth latency as well as the time delay of additional codecs like aptX and aptX (low Latency).

 Wireless headphones with high latency will not be suitable for watching movies or gaming.
 The audio they reproduce will be significantly out of sync with the images in the video.

 It may not be a major concern for you if you only listen to audio with your headphones but when gaming or watching videos, the audio you'll hear will not correspond to the images on screen, which can be a frustrating experience.
 To give you a better understanding of how latency will affect your videos, we prepared a few samples delayed by 0, 50,100,150 and 200 ms.